oracle/content-and-experience-toolkit/sites/doc/T2P.md

 cec control-site bring-online -s blog-site --server UAT
 ```

-# Make changes to the Site in DEV and author Content using the OCE Web UI
+# Make changes to the Site in DEV and author Content using the OCM Web UI
 Using Asset repository and Site Builder, make changes to the Site and Content.

 # Propagate the updated site and content from DEV to UAT